Waveform-Analytics/measles_data/src/index.md

 # Measles in the US over time
 ## Exploring measles cases and vaccination rates in the United States

-Measles was declared eliminated in the United States in 2000, but this highly contagious disease continues to appear in outbreaks.
-This chart shows the number of measles cases reported annually across the country from 1985 to 2025.
-The visualization offers two views: a long-term perspective spanning four decades, and a closer look at more recent years (2010-2025).
-By examining these trends, we can see how vaccination rates, policy changes, and public health responses have influenced the presence of this preventable disease in our communities.
+Measles was declared eliminated in the United States in 2000, but in recent years, cases have started to rise again.
+Using data on measles cases and vaccination rates, we can get a better understanding of what's happening and better interpret what we see and hear from the current administration and from the media.

 ```js
 import {timeline, timeline_recent}  from "./components/timeline.js";